sjosephrw/node-http-server-test/README.md

 - A REST API written in pure Node JS without the Express JS framework.
 - Very few libraries were used in this project.
 - The code is Pure JavaScript.
 - User Sign In / Sign Up
+- Update User
+- Delete User
 - Image upload
 - Search feature with Pagination
+- Moderately Reusable code

 ### Required Environment Variables
 >Create a config.env file in the project root folder and add these Environment variables